DanArmor/Bit_set_C/README.md

 2. `ar r libbitset.a bitset.o`
 3. `gcc your_source.c -Wall -L. -lbitset -o your_program -fopenmp`

 Warning! -fopenmp is optional flag, if you want to use multiply threads.
-If you don't want - just don't type it.
+If you don't want - just don't type it and don't use \_\_BITSET_OMP\_\_ flag.

 ---
 TODO: